Capital City

 Employers should also be mindful of state-specific regulations, as some states impose additional restrictions on working hours and overtime.
 Compliance with both federal and state labor laws is essential to avoid penalties, ensure proper compensation for employees, and maintain a fair working environment.

-As of 2025, the federal minimum wage in the United States remains at $7.25 per hour, unchanged since 2009.
-However, many states have established higher minimum wage rates to reflect economic conditions and the cost of living.
-For example, California's minimum wage is $16.50 per hour, while Washington state's is $16.66 per hour.
-Employers must ensure compliance with both federal and state laws, as 34 states, territories, and districts have set minimum wages above the federal level.
-Additionally, factors such as employee classification, industry-specific regulations, and local economic conditions can impact wage requirements.
+However, many states have implemented higher minimum wages to better reflect local economic realities and the cost of living.
+For instance, California now has a minimum wage of $16.50 per hour, while Washington state's rate is $16.66 per hour.
+Employers must follow both federal and state laws, especially since 34 states, territories, and districts have set wages above the federal baseline.

 1 October - 30 September is the 12-month accounting period that businesses in The United States use for financial and tax reporting purposes.